 You’ve probably heard the old maxim: “Knowledge is power.”
 Nowhere is this truer than in real estate.
 With a price tag that’s two or three times your annual salary, if ever a purchase demanded preparation it’s home buying.

 It can be overwhelming when you think about all the factors that can affect a home’s value: its location, school district, deed restrictions, taxes and amenities.
 That’s why it’s imperative that you do your homework before you start.
-With all of the information available today on the internet, from Real Estate Agents and in housing guides, there’s really no excuse for entering the market ill-prepared.

 It’s easy to think we are all financial geniuses.
 No doubt some of you are.
 So, Mr. Gates and Mr. Buffett, you have my permission to move on to the third biggest mistake in home buying.
 As for the rest of you, forget everything they told you in that late-night infomercial.
 While real estate investing can make a great career, it’s no place for amateurs.